George Houser: African independence movements

-He served on the Advisory Committee of the African Activist Archive Project.
+Houser served on the Advisory Committee of the African Activist Archive Project.

 Personal life and death

 Houser married and raised four children with his wife, Jean.
-His son, Steven, previously taught history at Horace Greeley High School in Chappaqua, New York.
-Steven now teaches World Civilizations at Grand Valley State University.
+His son, Steven, previously taught history at Horace Greeley High School in Chappaqua, New York, and now teaches World Civilizations at Grand Valley State University.
 His grandson, Chris, taught at Scarsdale High School.
-Houser died on August 19, 2015 at the age of 99 in Santa Rosa, California.
+Houser died on August 19, 2015, at the age of 99 in Santa Rosa, California.